Master of Arts - Sport Science and Pedagogy

 COORDINATOR: DR. DEBORAH WARE

 The Sport Science and Pedagogy program includes thirty semester hours in five components: methodology, science, socio-culture, administration, and elective.
-The primary focus of the program is instructional expertise in sport-related settings.
-The elective component of the program consists of six hours of additional subject area work.
+The primary focus of the program is instructional expertise in sportrelated settings.
+The elective component of the program consists of six hours of subject area work that may be programmed to meet the specific needs of individual students.
 This program does not include recommendation for graduate-level NC teaching licensure.

-Admission requirements are the same as those for entry into other master’s degree programs in the School of Graduate Studies at Gardner-Webb with one addition.
+Admission requirements are the same as those for entry into other master’s degree programs in the Graduate School at Gardner-Webb with one addition.
 Students without undergraduate coursework in teaching methodology and exercise science/physiology will be required to take pre-approved undergraduate courses in these areas prior to full admission.

 Integrating Christian values, concepts, and ideas, the Master of Arts in Sport Science and Pedagogy is designed to meet the following goals: